 Carse Hall and Cowles Fieldhouse are Simpson College’s primary locations for athletics.
 Carse comprises the hall that connects the Kent Campus Center to both the Hopper Gymnasium and the Cowles Fieldhouse.
 The Cowles Fieldhouse is downstairs from Carse and holds the gymnasium Simpson uses today.
 Cowles Fieldhouse was built in the mid-1970s and was named after the Cowles Foundation.
 Gardner Cowles was a Des Moines newspaper owner who created the Cowles Foundation, which gave the money to construct the athletic facilities.

 The Carse building is the main athletic building of Simpson College.
 Carse houses Cowles Fieldhouse, Steven Johnson Fitness Center, and Hopper Gym.
 The Carse building has gone through a lot of changes as it has been remodeled and updated to stay up to date to the wants and needs of the Simpson College community.
 The Carse building used to house a six-lane swimming pool until it was remodeled into the weight, fitness, and wrestling rooms, two racquetball courts, and a dance studio.
 These new rooms are used by students, faculty, alumni, and people of the Indianola community.
-The Carse building was also remodeled to house classrooms, conference rooms, and offices for athletic staff and health and exercise science professors.
-Classes typically taught are health and exercise science courses.
-Sports teams utilize the classrooms to watch film and discuss game.
+The building was also remodeled to house classrooms, conference rooms, offices for athletic staff, health, and exercise science professors.
+Classes typically taught are health and exercise science courses, and sports teams also utilize the classrooms to watch film and discuss games.